 - make copies of training materials in print or electronic format

-Legally anything that isn’t the ‘whole’ of the Licensed Work qualifies as a "part", however, it is important to remember that for any licence to work there must be trust on and between both sides, so it is best to use common sense, and avoid the sort of downloading that might be regarded as "systematic".
+Legally anything that isn’t the ‘whole’ of the Licensed Work qualifies as a "part"; however, it is important to remember that for any licence to work there must be trust on and between both sides, so it is best to use common sense and to avoid the sort of downloading that might be regarded as "systematic".

 - make the resource available off–site to anyone other than staff and students

 - remove or hide or change copyright notices or remove acknowledgements